back-kh/Palm_Classification/README.md

 5. **CvT (Convolutional Vision Transformer)**
    - **Description:** CvT merges convolutional layers with transformer architectures, improving local feature extraction while maintaining global understanding, resulting in better performance in complex classification tasks.
    - **Use Case:** Excels in scenarios that require a balance between local detail and global context.
+6. **Hybrid CNN + Swin Transformer Model**
+   - **Convolutional layers:** will be used initially to capture local features.
+   - **Swin Transformer layers:** will then process the features from the convolutional layers to capture long-range dependencies and global context.
+   - The output will go through a fully connected layer for classification.

 ## Evaluation Metrics